mk-5/fjira/README.md

   fjira [command]

 Available Commands:
-  [issueKey]  Open jira issue directly from the cli completion  Generate the autocompletion script for the specified shell help        Help about any command jql         Search using custom-jql version     Print the version number of fjira workspace   Switch workspace to another
+  [issueKey]  Open a Jira issue directly from the CLI completion  Generate the autocompletion script for the specified shell help        Help about any command jql         Search using custom JQL queries version     Print the version number of fjira workspace   Switch to a different workspace

 Flags:
   -h, --help             help for fjira